Taylor Cummings: Junior year (2015)

 Cummings won the Tewaaraton Trophy for the second time in 2015.
 She led the nation with 100 points, ranked fifth in the nation with 6.50 draw controls per game, ranked eighth in the nation with 63 goals, and ranked fifth in the nation with 4.55 points per game.
 Cummings also led her team in assists (37), points (100), ground balls (41), draw controls (143), caused turnovers (36) and started in all 22 games.
 She scored a hat trick (3 goals), had 2 assists, and posted 7 draw controls in Maryland's National Championship win against the University of North Carolina on May 24, 2015.

 Professional

 In the aftermath of graduating from Maryland, Cummings joined the Baltimore Ride during the 2016 UWLX season.
-She made her debut on June 10, 2016 as the Ride lost to the Boston Storm by a 17–16 margin at Richard F. Garber Field in Amherst, Mass.
-After the UWLX she was a member of New York Fight of Women's Professional Lacrosse League.
+She made her debut on June 10, 2016 as the Ride lost to the Boston Storm by a 17–16 margin at Richard F. Garber Field in Amherst, Massachusetts After the UWLX she was a member of New York Fight of Women's Professional Lacrosse League.
 Cummings also played in the inaugural season of Athletes Unlimited lacrosse and took home the title of inaugural Athletes Unlimited lacrosse champion, earning 1,943 points.